Joe2308/hooplife-ms4/TESTING.md

 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">

 ## Emails:
-* The sign up process has been testing to ensure that account verification emails are sent to the email the user signed up with
+* The sign up process has been tested to ensure that account verification emails are sent to the email the user signed up with
 * When a user completes the checkout process they will receive an email to let them know their order has been processed.

 ### Modal Testing